EricCheung3/op-backend/README.md

 to your personal account through Web UI at Github.

 ### Checkout code
 Create a local folder for `~/groundtruth/git`, and check out the code from Github your private repository for **op-backend** to this folder.

 Try to run `mvn clean install` inside `~/groundtruth/git/op-backend` to see if you can build the system locally.

 When your change is done, do a pull request, and team lead will merge the changes into release branch.
 See [Software Development Life Cycle document](https://bitbucket.org/groundtruthinc/openpriceproj/wiki/SDLC) for detail process.

-## Run OpenPrice Backend Project locally with Docker
+## Run Openprice Backend Project locally with Docker

 ### Setup local image storage folder
 Create a local image storage folder at `~/groundtruth/images/`, and add subfolder `receipts`.